Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Evaluation

-Figure.~\ref{fig:rate_distortion} presents the rate distortion curves of our three methods across four different datasets, along with the proportion of blocks in which the MoP framework selects SL as the predictor.
-The bottom x-axis denotes the bit rate, computed as the data type size in bit divided by the compression ratio, while the left y-axis repesents PSNR.
-The top x-axis and right y-axis further indicate, for each error bound, the fraction of data block in the MoP that adopt SL as the selected predictor.
-We observe that under the same PSNR, the SL method perform exceptionally well in compression ratio on the SCF and HCBA dataset, while the 3DL method achieves better compression ratio on the SCF and FS dataset.
-In contrast, the MoP method effectively combines the strengths of both approaches, achieving a compression ratio that either surpasses or closely matches the best of the other two methods.
+Figure~\ref{fig:rate_distortion} presents the rate-distortion curves of our three methods across five datasets, explicitly illustrating the sensitivity to different error bounds.
+For each dataset, the error bounds are selected relative to the data range.
+We observe that, under the same PSNR, the SL method performs exceptionally well in terms of compression ratio on the CFVKV and FS datasets when the error bounds are relatively large, while the 3DL method achieves better compression ratios on the SCF and FS datasets.
+In contrast, the MoP method effectively combines the strengths of both approaches, achieving a compression ratio that either surpasses or closely matches the best of the other two methods in most cases.